krispyrendang/COMP1800-Group-Project/README.md

 ## General Info
 This browser based web application to ...
 *Hi my name is Eugene.
 I'm excited.
+*Hi my name is Tas.
+This project is gitting on fine.

 ## Technologies
 Technologies used for this project: